Taken (film): Critical response

-On Rotten Tomatoes, the film has a rating of 59%, based on 177 reviews, with an average rating of 5.80/10.
+On Rotten Tomatoes, the film has a rating of 60%, based on 178 reviews, with an average rating of 5.80/10.
 The site's critical consensus reads, "Taken is undeniably fun with slick action, but is largely a brainless exercise."
 On Metacritic, the film has a score of 50 out of 100, based on 32 critics, indicating "mixed or average reviews".

 Roger Ebert of the Chicago Sun-Times gave the film two and a half stars out of four, writing, "It's always a puzzle to review a movie like this.
 On the one hand, it's preposterous.
-But who expects a "Bourne"-type city-wrecking operative to be plausible?
+But who expects a 'Bourne'-type city-wrecking operative to be plausible?
 On the other hand, it's very well-made.
 Liam Neeson brings the character a hard-edged, mercilessly focused anger, and director Pierre Morel hurtles through action sequences at a breathless velocity."
 Richard Corliss of Time said the film "has nothing more on its mind than dozens of bad guys getting beat up and another one turned into instant roadkill."
 The Washington Post described the film as "a satisfying little thriller as grimly professional as its efficient hero" and likened the action to the Bourne film series.
 Derek Elley of Variety described the film as a "kick ass, pedal-to-the-metal actioner [...] that wisely doesn't give the viewer any time to ponder the string of unlikely coincidences [...] the film has the forward, devil-may-care momentum of a Bond film on steroids."

 Kenneth Turan of the Los Angeles Times described the film's premise as "unintentionally silly at times [...]
 Obviously, 'Taken' is not the kind of action film to spend much time worrying about its pedestrian script or largely indifferent acting, so it's fortunate to have Neeson in the starring role."
-Bryan Mills is characterized as "relentless attack machine who is impervious to fists, bullets and fast-moving cars, he uses a variety of martial arts skills to knock out more opponents than Mike Tyson and casually kill those he doesn't KO".
+Bryan Mills is characterized as "relentless attack machine who is impervious to fists, bullets and fast-moving cars, [who] uses a variety of martial arts skills to knock out more opponents than Mike Tyson and casually kill those he doesn't KO".

 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.